Updated on December 22nd, 2021

 4. Don’t expect all the home comforts

 In US Virgin Islands, Wi-Fi & TV cable networks were all affected & not back up to 100% efficiency.
 In my Airbnb, they didn’t have the WiFi back or the full TV coverage 6 months after the storm.
 To compensate, they have designated special areas across the island where you can get onto a Wi-Fi zone as the connection to individual houses takes a lot longer.
 The earliest anywhere had their water & electricity reconnected after the hurricanes of 2017 was 3 weeks, the latest was at least 7 months.
 In the meantime, everything is run on emergency generators.

 Sopers Hole, BVI

-On my first night in BVI, we stopped for the immigration office, which was a gazebo at the marina as the office had literally been razed to the ground by the storms.
+On my first night in BVI, we stopped for the immigration office.
+It was a gazebo at the marina.
+The office had literally been razed to the ground by the storms.
 The marina used to be a key entry point, shopping & restaurant area.
 That evening there was nobody there.
 The pavements looked like piles of rubble.
 The shops were shut.
 The restaurants closed.

 Spanish Town, BVI

 The second largest town on BVI, Spanish Town offers numerous shopping possibilities.
 The heart of the town is its Yacht Harbor marina, with many bareboat sailing activities every day.”

 I was sailing in the BVI & once we had passed immigration we headed to see a friend docked at Spanish Town, a bustling & busy marina on Virgin Gorda.
 Except, following the hurricanes, a lot of the boats have been destroyed.
 The yard is full of vessels needing some serious repair work, but the marina empty.
 The bars & restaurants are shut & my friend said it was now like living in a zombie apocalypse.

 It may look like the storm came through yesterday…